-DIY Halloween costumes have become a tradition in our house, not only for cost-saving reasons, but also because my boys sometimes have unique ideas that the Halloween aisles can’t accommodate.
+DIY kids costumes have become a Halloween tradition in our house, not only for cost-saving reasons, but also because my boys sometimes have unique ideas that the Halloween aisles can’t accommodate.

 With seven years of parenting behind me, and almost as much time blogging, I’ve written quite a bit about costumes and pretend play.
-So, I thought I’d round up a few of my DIY Halloween costume ideas into one convenient place.
+So, I thought I’d round up a few of my DIY kids costumes into one convenient place.

 Read more about my DIY Kids Bagpiper Costume